 Georgian architecture is still dominant in the town today.
 The imposing King’s Head Hotel opened in 1725 becoming Richmond’s largest hotel.
 The Town Hall was built in 1756 to provide a facility for balls and other assemblies; a huge grandstand – now in ruins – was positioned on the new racecourse; and in 1788 Samuel Butler built his now famous theatre.

-The events are run by different organisations within the town and booking and ticket details are given in the individual event listings at the link above.
+The events are run by different organisations within the town and booking and ticket details are given in the individual event listings.

 Staff and volunteers at Richmond’s heritage attractions (The Castle, The Georgian Theatre Royal, The Green Howards Museum, The Richmondshire Museum and The Station) and the Visitor Information Centre (located in the Library on Queen’s Road) are happy to share their knowledge of the town and advise on festival events.